KastnerRG/Read_the_docs/docs/project1.rst

 2) Preparation
 --------------

-Before you start, we strongly suggest that you get familiar with the high-level synthesis tool, which we will call Project 0
+Before you start, we strongly suggest that you get familiar with the high-level synthesis tool.

 * Vivado HLS: A good option are the tutorials: Lab 1, Lab 2 and Lab 3 in this document: *ug871-vivado-high-level-synthesis-tutorial.pdf*.
 You can find this document and lab files `here <https://github.com/KastnerRG/pp4fpgas/blob/master/Vivado_HLS_Tutorial_2019.zip?raw=true>`_.

-* Vitis HLS: A good option are these `Vitis Tutorials <https://xilinx.github.io/Vitis-Tutorials/master/docs/docs/Getting_Started/Vitis_HLS/Getting_Started_Vitis_HLS.html>`_
+* Vitis HLS: A good option are these `Vitis Tutorials <https://xilinx.github.io/Vitis-Tutorials/master/docs/docs/Getting_Started/Vitis_HLS/Getting_Started_Vitis_HLS.html>`_.
+You do not need to go through the optimization steps though that does provide a good preview of the optimizations that you will find in figure projects.

 3) Materials